tasisonfire/tasisonfire/README.md

 # 💫 About Me:
 Hi!
-I'm Tas, a passionate and eager new developer currently working on an Asset Management Program.
-I'm actively seeking challenging opportunities and a fulfilling career path in software development.
-I'm always open to learning new things and collaborating with others.
-Feel free to reach out and ask me anything!
+I'm Tas, I just love to understand how things work.
+Being able to explore and see how things were created is a bliss for me!
+I have a passion for creating new things that will make my life easier.

 🔭 I'm currently working on: Asset Management Program